- New Thinking in Political Economy series

 Chapter 13: Anarchism and the Theory of Power

-* Warren Samuels I. INTRODUCTION The objective of this essay is to provide a sympathetic but critical interpretation of the prospects of anarchism.
+13. Anarchism and the theory of power* Warren Samuels I. INTRODUCTION The objective of this essay is to provide a sympathetic but critical interpretation of the prospects of anarchism.
 The interpretation will be undertaken with the aid of a model of choice and power which I have developed and applied to other subjects but which is also relevant here.1 The procedure will be as follows.
 Part II will consider the general anarchist position.
 Part III will examine anarchism in terms of a general model of opportunity sets and interdependence.
 Part IV will continue the application of the general model of choice and examine anarchism in terms of the theory of power.
 Part V will present a partial application of the foregoing in a critique of Murray N. Rothbard’s For a New Liberty.2 First, let me state my personal sympathies and the modifying realizations which I feel must be juxtaposed to those sympathies.
 Together they form my bias.
 For almost a quarter century I have been deeply inclined to certain views which have seemed to be in sympathy with the spirit of anarchism.
-These are: (1) a desire for freedom for the individual to do his own thing; (2) a desire for order, for the comfort of predictability and security, so the individual can do his own thing; (3) the market as a mechanism of economic organization to enable freedom with order; and (4) a cynical suspicion, indeed, an antagonism, toward both the state, its officials and pretenders, and the nation-state system, and about the coercion and evils...
+These are: (1) a desire for freedom for the individual to do his own thing; (2) a desire for order, for the comfort of predictability and security, so the individual can do his own thing; (3) the market as a mechanism of economic organization to enable freedom with order; and (4) a cynical suspicion, indeed, an antagonism, toward both the state, its officials and pretenders, and the nation-state...

 You are not authenticated to view the full text of this chapter or article.